 Maintenance and upkeep.
 When you rent a home or apartment in Portland, you’ll have little to no maintenance.
 But when you buy a home, you’re responsible for all of the upkeep and maintenance.
 Depending on the property, this might be a lot of work, or a little.
 You just have to make sure you’re up for it, before making that kind of investment.

 Home price appreciation.
 You’re house is your home, whether you rent it or buy it.
 But if do purchase the property, it becomes an investment as well.
 So you want to consider resale value, when deciding whether to rent or buy in Portland.
 Home prices in the area have risen significantly over the last couple of years.
-And while they appear to be slowing down a bit in 2019, they’ll probably continue to rise for the foreseeable future.
+And while they slowed down a bit in 2019, they’re expected to rise in the foreseeable future.

 The length of your stay.
 Generally speaking, buying a home makes more sense for those who are planning a relatively long stay, of a few years or more.
 If you think you’ll be staying in the Portland area for at least the next few years, it might be a good time to buy.
 Renting might make more sense if you’re not sure about your long-term plans, or if you know you’ll be moving again in a couple of years.